Home - Research Teams - Neuronal coding and plasticity in epilepsy

 To see more +To see more -

-altering neuronal coding properties and excitability.
-Working closely with Christophe Mulle, we demonstrated that ectopic KARs containing the GluK2 subunit play a key role in triggering recurrent seizures.
-This establishes GluK2 as a promising therapeutic target for drug-resistant epilepsy.
+Over the past decade, our work has examined how ectopic KARs affect neuronal coding and drive seizure generation in DGCs in animal models of TLE.
+We first showed that ectopic KARs play a central role in TLE by profoundly altering neuronal coding properties and excitability.
+In close collaboration with Christophe Mulle, we demonstrated that ectopic KARs containing the GluK2 subunit are instrumental in precipitating recurrent seizures, thereby establishing GluK2 as a promising therapeutic target for drug‑resistant epilepsy.

-Building on this foundation, we initiated a strategic maturation phase in partnership with INSERM Transfert, SATT Aquitaine, Regenxbio, and Kurma Partners to develop a proof-of-concept gene therapy strategy targeting GluK2 in the hippocampus.
-This collaborative effort resulted in the establishment of Corlieve Therapeutics, co-founded with Christophe Mulle and bringing together :
+Building on this foundation, we initiated a strategic maturation phase in partnership with INSERM Transfert, SATT Aquitaine, and Kurma Partners to develop a proof-of-concept gene therapy strategy targeting GluK2 in the hippocampus.
+This collaborative effort culminated in the establishment of Corlieve Therapeutics, co-founded with Christophe Mulle and bringing together academic partners (INSERM via INSERM Transfert, and CNRS via SATT Aquitaine) alongside industrial partners (Kurma Partners, Regenxbio, Eurazeo, Pureos Bioventures, and Bpifrance)

 See Valérie Crépel, Prix Innovation 2022 and Corlieve Therapeutics rachetée par la biotech uniQure : un transfert réussi.